dawidkaluza/world-cup-score-board/README.md

-# World Cup Score Board
+# World Cup Scoreboard

 ## System description

-Score board system in which you can start a game, update its score, finish a game and get a summary of all available games.
+Scoreboard system in which you can start a game, update its score, finish a game and get a summary of all available games.

 Open the project folder in the terminal and run the following command:
 ```